 Because the School of Music considers artistic talent in the review process, you must audition for consideration to the program.
 As part of your audition, you will meet with faculty for a brief interview.
 Please note that your audition for admission also serves as your audition for talent-based scholarships.
 For more information about the audition process, visit the School of Music website.

 All School of Music applicants must participate in a live, virtual audition/interview.
-Please email the School of Music at email@example.com to schedule an audition time.
+Please email the School of Music at firstname.lastname@example.org to schedule an audition time.
+In addition to the required live audition, applicants may choose to submit an optional video audition (see below).

 To prepare for their live audition, applicants should be prepared to perform any of the video audition requirements listed below, whether or not they submitted a video audition.
 Additionally, applicants should be prepared to demonstrate other skills as instructed during their live audition, which could include sight-reading or simple aural skills exercises as directed by the faculty.
 For questions about how to prepare for your live audition, please contact the faculty listed below for your instrument or email the School of Music.